prof.dr.mr. (Marc) MB Schuilenburg

 Marc Schuilenburg is Professor of Digital Surveillance at Erasmus School of Law.

-The focus of my research is on the increase in size and complexity of surveillance technologies, which increasingly rely on AI and algorithms to support decision-making and to predict ‘risky’ patterns and persons.
-I am interested how AI-technologies can be designed with ‘care’ and sensibly to democratic values such as fairness, accountability and transparency.
-Special attention is given how AI applications are understood, articulated, experienced or even resisted by various actors, and how these AI experiences can have real consequences for the results of a security program.
+In his appointment, Schuilenburg studies with his PhD's, colleagues and students, among other themes, the social and ethical aspects of digital surveillance, AI and policing.
+The main focus of his research is on the increase in size and complexity of AI-tools, which increasingly rely on algorithms and big data to support decision-making and to predict ‘risky’ patterns and ‘suspicious’ persons.
+Schuilenburg is interested how surveillance technologies can be designed with ‘care’ and sensibly to democratic values such as fairness, accountability and transparency.
+Special attention is given how AI-tools are understood, articulated, experienced or even resisted by various actors, and how these experiences can have real consequences in daily practice.

-I also published the critically and highly acclaimed books Hysteria (Routledge, 2021), The Securitization of Society (NYU-Press, 2015) and Mediapolis (010-Publishers, 2006).
-I edited eight books, including The Algorithmic Society (Routledge, 2021) and Positive Criminology (Eleven, 2014).
-My PhD on security assemblages in urban environments was awarded the triennial Willem Nagel Prize by the Dutch Society of Criminology.
-I have been a visiting professor in New York (John Jay College, 2013) and Ipswich (University Campus Suffolk, 2014-2020).
+Schuilenburg published the critically and highly acclaimed books Hysteria (Routledge, 2021), The Securitization of Society (NYU-Press, 2015) and Mediapolis (010-Publishers, 2006).
+He edited eight books, including The Algorithmic Society (Routledge, 2021) and Positive Criminology (Eleven, 2014).
+His PhD on security assemblages in urban environments was awarded the triennial Willem Nagel Prize by the Dutch Society of Criminology.
+Schuilenburg has been a visiting professor in New York (John Jay College, 2013) and Ipswich (University Campus Suffolk, 2014-2020).

 Erasmus School of Law